Turbodunker/lsm-bpf/Building-blocks.md

 ### Trigger
 * The system call triggering a kernel function to hook into.
 Note that we are not hooking into syscalls via tracepoints.
 This does not seem like a part of lsm and neither does it seem like a good idea for our purposes.
 See [Using syscalls can cause TOCTOU issues](https://isovalent.com/blog/post/file-monitoring-with-ebpf-and-tetragon-part-1/)
-* Example: A process attempts to perform syscall read on file F, which triggers kernel function security_file_permission.
+* Example: A process attempts to perform syscall READ on (non-mmapped)file F, which triggers hook in kernel function security_file_permission.

-### Hook point
+### Hook points
 * What hooks does this pattern use?
-* Example: Following previous example: file_permission hook gets the file_struct for F aswell as it's permissions mask.
+* Example: file_permission+mmap_file hook

+### Pre-requisites(optional)
-* Pre-requisites(optional): Information needed before the pattern can be used
+Information or Objects needed before the pattern can be used
+* Example: BPF Map populated with user-defined paths to files and pinned on /sys/fs/bpf/

+### Limitations/Side-effects
-* Limitations/Side-effects: Any limitations or side effects one may introduce by using this pattern
+Any limitations or side effects one may introduce by using this pattern
+* Example: Pattern does not work for files already mmapped prior to LSM BPF program being loaded
+* Example: Pattern may cause new inodes to be blocked arbitrarily(TODO: update list when inodes are deleated) or eventually fs will run out.
+* Example: Map sizes are not dynamic and limited in size.

+### Evaluation criteria
-* Evaluation criteria: A collection of tests to evaluate the implementation of the pattern
+A collection of tests to evaluate the implementation of the pattern

-# Example:

-### Objective
-Block read-operations for one or more specified directories and all files in that directory.
-(Note that opening and writing to files are not mentioned)

-### Trigger
-kernel functions: file_permission + mmap_file \
-The first hook is called for "various read/write operations", but NOT for open.
-This is ideal as we still need to be able to write to files(and therefore also need to open them, so file_open is not useful).
-The second is only there as the first does not check for memory mapped files.
-TODO: fix already mapped files case, probably with mmap_addr or file_mprotect hooks.
-However we could also make this out of scope of the pattern...

-* Objective: Block all read(and only read!) accesses to this directory and it's files.
-All sub-directories of the target directory should not be affected.
-* Pre-requisites: Inode number of the directory in question.
-In particular two maps: One for the directories to block(a list of inode numbers given as user input), and another for the content of the directories(currently hardcoded, but should be done in userspace).
-* Limitations/Side-effects: ???
-* Evaluation criteria: Are sym- and hardlinks blocked for reading?
-Can we still write to and execute files in the directory?
-Does it work for mounted directories?
-Can you bypass with alias?
-Concrete examples where the same file can have multiple names are hard links, bind mounts, and chroot.
+1. Cat file in directory or ls content of directory or subdirectories - Tested and works
+2. Create new directory or file in secret and read from that - Tested and works
+3. Write and execute files - Tested and works.
+Doing echo "123" >> secret/flag.txt > password.txt from outside secret will still append 123 to the flag.txt, but only write 123 to password.txt.
+Neither evilcat or helloworld(inside secret/) can be executed.
+4. Symbolic + Hardlinks(previously existing and new ones) - Tested and works
+5. chroot - Tested with /bin/ls only, but works for that
+6. bind mounts - sudo mount --bind $HOME/secret $HOME/test we get the following:
+7. aliases -
+8. special files - FIFO and pipes
+9. memory mapped files - see script

-* Test structure: $HOME/secret/subsecret/subsubsecret
+* Test structure
 ```
 mmap.exe -> (binary that mmaps argv[1] and prints it every second)
 symlink -> {linkme.txt,helloworld,evilcat}  (both before and created after LSM-BPF programs loaded)